erikj/presentations/gitgithubncareol/slides/git-branching-workflow.md

 !SLIDE

-# GitHub Issues: Issue Number
+# Commit Messages: Issue Number

 - issues can also be closed from commit messages, w/ `fixes` `closes`, *etc.* before commit number: